Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Further details of the SmartTag protocol

-We describe some interesting commands that we have identified.
+We describe some interesting commands used in the owner and tag interactions that we have identified.

-\paragraph{Playing Sound on SmartTags} The GATT characteristic \texttt{OWNER\_ALARM\_CHAR} (UUID DEE30001-182D-5496-B1AD-14F216324184) is used to configure the alarm on a tag.
+\paragraph{Playing sound on SmartTags} The GATT characteristic \texttt{OWNER\_ALARM} (UUID DEE30001-182D-5496-B1AD-14F216324184) is used to configure the alarm on a tag.
 A phone can make a SmartTag ring by sending a command packet, with the command opcode 0x01, through this characteristic.
 The opcode for turning off the alarm is 0x00.

-\paragraph{Remote Ring} The Remote Ring feature allows a tag to make its owner device ring by pressing the tag button.
+\paragraph{SmartTag ringing the owner device} The Remote Ring feature allows a tag to make its owner device ring by pressing the tag button.
 This feature is not enabled by default and needs to be explicitly enabled by the owner through the SmartThings app.
 The owner device can receive this command through subscribing to the indication of the \texttt{remoteRing} GATT characteristic (UUID DEE30003-182D-5496-B1AD-14F216324184) of the tag.

 A tag's button has three states, which are \texttt{pushed}, \texttt{held}, and \texttt{pushed\_2x}.
 The Remote Ring is triggered by double-pressing the tag button.
 After the first press, the Button Characteristic will send an indication with the value 0x01, which corresponds to \texttt{pushed}.
 After the second press, the characteristic will send another indication with the value 0x03, which corresponds to \texttt{pushed\_2x}.